 Wondering what is globalization?
 Countries, industries, economies, cultures, and societies cannot grow in isolation.
 They require global interaction and integration through international trade and partnerships.
 This interdependence is known as globalization.
 Herein, people, ideas, technologies, goods & services move freely across geographical borders to benefit one another.

 While globalization has shaped the modern-day world, it has its share of trade-offs.
 That makes globalization one of the simple yet exciting economics project topics for degree students and economics class 12 project.
-You can consider it if you are in no mood to put in much time and effort.
+You can consider it if you don’t want to put in much time and effort.

 What to include?